paspao/paspaola.it/_posts/2019-09-16-Microservices-architecture-an-implementation-of-Saga-pattern.md

 ```

 In the first step the order goes in *WAITING* status, then *COOKING*, *PACKAGING* and *DELIVERED* status.
-If you run again the script, the system doesn't have enough hamburgers and the nee order will in status *WAITING* and then "ABORTED".
+If you run again the script, the system doesn't have enough hamburgers and the next order will be in status *WAITING* and then *ABORTED*.

+I hope this guide will help you to clarify the power and the complexity of a microservice architecture, this is only a pratical example implemented using simple and basic components, but you can guess when use or not it.
+Thank you for reading.